-Choose To Challenge Gender Biases In The Workplace5th March 2021
+Choose To Challenge Gender Biases In The Workplace

 This year for International Women’s Day the theme is choose to challenge.
-Everyone is responsible for their own actions and everyone can choose to challenge gender bias and inequality.
+Everyone is responsible for their own actions and everyone can choose to challenge gender biases and inequality.

 Granted, this may be easier said than done.
 No one is immune from biases and sometimes we don’t even see ourselves or other people doing it.
 73% of women experience bias at work, however less than a third of employees are able to recognise it when they see it.
 There is still a lot more work to be done.